 Rainfall Affects Water Clarity

-Depending on how much it rains, rain may affect the clarity of the water.
+Rain may affect the clarity of the water depending on how much it rains.
 The more the rainfall, the dirtier the water gets.

-This is since precipitation washes dirt and other particles into rivers and lakes, clouding the water.
+This is because precipitation washes dirt and other particles into rivers and lakes, clouding the water.

 Additionally, evaporation causes water to become increasingly transparent over time.